Syntax753/csver/README.md

 * Exporting the grpc port numbers.
 The storer doesn't have a notion of config yet

-* The csv-reader should initialise the client and used
+* The csv-reader should initialise the client and use it

+* Didn't get time to trap the sigs though would have been done with a goroutine and have a check on the main for loop for that to be set and break if so